• Skip to main content

 Key Takeaways

-• Fake Maduro celebration videos went viral; Musk reposted them.
+• Fake Maduro celebration videos went viral after Musk reposted them.

 • John Herrman: the real problem isn’t fooling people, it’s that nobody cares.

-• Vibes outrun verification, regardless of how careful newsrooms are.
+• Vibes outrun verification, no matter how careful newsrooms get.

 It was who was sharing them.